Want to read about the wishes that have come true? See that list here!

 - Southern California: Los Angeles to see where his big brother was born & the ocean, but he’s also asked about movie studios, Legoland, and Disney.

 - Northern California: the Golden Gate Bridge & the Redwood Forest

 - Parthenon in Greece (There is one in

 Kentucky!
 Not Kentucky, Tennessee!
 The friends we have near there are in KY, thus my confusion.
 And that’s WAY closer than Greece!
 I know it’s not the same, but we’re working on a budget. )

 - The Food Network kitchen with all the cooking people.
 (He LOVES cooking shows, his “most favorite” is Cupcake Wars, but he also loves Worst Cooks in America and Iron Chef.
 And Chopped, and… he kept going, I just stopped typing.)

-- Children’s Aquarium in Fair Park, because Ben asked if he could teach sea life and we said we didn’t think it was possible.
+- Children’s Aquarium in Fair Park, because Ben asked if he could touch sea life and we said we didn’t think it was possible.
 Apparently there you can!
+(Happening fall 2015!)

 - a Weird Al concert which WILL happen as soon as I do better research and find a show relatively close.

 - sand dunes (We’re hoping to visit Monohan State Park as the Sahara, his first request, is a bit far.)